SlavaHeorh/rsschool-cv/cv.md

 ```

 ## Work experience

 ### October 2013 – August 2018
 * RM Engineer, Ltd “Kenfordbel”, Minsk

 ### August 2018 – August 2019
 * Lead Engineer, Ltd “Kenfordbel”, Minsk
     * Repair and maintenance of Huawei mobile devices.
     * Ordering spare parts from the manufacturer.
     * Coordinating repair dates, training new employees.
     * Organizing the workflow of service center employees.

 ## Additional information

-At this moment, learning English is a hobby.
-I’m studying it independently with the help of apps and videos on Youtube, I also connected communication with a native speaker and people with a higher level.
+My skills gained in the courses will help to get started quickly and be useful on the projects.